Nico the Unicorn: Plot

 Billy and his mother moved from Boston to rural Vermont after a car accident which left Billy fatherless and with a fractured leg.
 Billy has a hard time adjusting to life in Vermont and has trouble making friends.
 While shopping at the mall after school one day, Billy stumbles upon a ramshackle petting zoo, where the animals are kept in poor conditions.
 After seeing a small pony with a horn taped to its head and finding out that it is about to be sold for slaughter, Billy instead makes a deal with the zoo keeper and buys the pony.
 Once Billy takes the pony home, he cleans her up and cares for her.
 The pony appears to be pregnant and eventually foals, under the watchful eye of Billy and his friend Carolyn.
 The pony's foal grows a horn and turns out to be a unicorn, who grows at a tremendous rate.
 Billy names him Nico from the letters found in the word "unicorn".

-One day, while Billy is at school, a hungry mountain lion comes to attack the pony and Nico in the stable.
-The pony sacrifices herself for the well-being of Nico, and she is then killed by the mountain lion.
+One day, while Billy is at school, a hungry mountain lion, searching for food, comes to attack the pony and Nico in the stable.
+The pony sacrifices herself for the well-being of Nico, and she is then killed (and potentially eaten off-screen) by the mountain lion.
 Billy and his mother later bury the pony on their land.
 That night, magic descends upon the stable, and in the morning, Billy discovers that Nico has become fully grown.
 Carolyn visits later in the day and tells Billy that he could charge people to see Nico and help his mother, Julie, earn money for her to go to school.
 Billy is annoyed at this and he and Carolyn argue making Carolyn storm off back into town, where she meets Bruce and Mark who make fun of Billy for saying he has a unicorn.
 Carolyn, defends Billy by telling them she has seen Nico, before quickly denying it when Bruce becomes too interested.
 The group doesn't believe Carolyn, but decides to pull a hoax instead for the paper, and plan to take a picture of Nico with a fake horn.
 They make an offer with the local news reporter Cecil who is looking for a big story, that if they provide proof of a unicorn, Cecil will pay them a hundred thousand dollars.
 Cecil agrees thinking they are making it up.